caffeine-suite/caffeine-script/README.md

   * and you only use it to pull in values from libraries
   * you could still be suseptable breakage due to language or library changes.
   * However, good code should never access globals - the values set on window/self/global - except for those defined by the EcmaScript standard.
-  * Such code, using 'with', is only suspetable to breakage if the EcmaScript standard or a library *removes* a property or completely redefines it.
+  * Such code, using `with`, is only suspetable to breakage if the EcmaScript standard or a library *removes* a property or completely redefines it.
-  * In either case, code without 'with' would be just as suseptable.
+  * In either case, code without `with` would be just as suseptable.

 ### Blocks instead of Brackets